webdriverio/webdriverio/docs/guide/testrunner/organizesuite.md

 ```

 Note that each test file is running in a single test runner process.
 Since we don't scan files in advance you _can't_ use for example `describe.only` at the top of your spec file to say Mocha to only run that suite.
 This feature will help you though to do that in the same way.

+## Stop testing after failure

+With the `bail` option you can specify when WebdriverIO should stop the test run after test failures.
+This can be helpful when you have a big test suite and want to avoid long test runs when you already know that your build will break.
+The option expects a number that specifies after how many spec failures it should stop the whole test run.
+The default is `0` meaning that it always runs all tests specs it can find.